*** If retiring abroad seems overwhelming? Our SPECIAL REPORT, "Part-time Expat ~ Is It Right for You?" may be the solution. Get it HERE! ***

 It was raining heavily the evening we arrived.
 Our ride from the airport in horrible traffic took twice as long as it should have.
 In the days that followed “if” was not a question regarding precipitation.
 One was left to wonder only “how much” (buckets) and “for how long” (almost constantly).

 Fortunately, the pattern shifted to rainfall during most nights, and as of this writing in early December the weather is absolutely glorious—sunny skies with high 70s during the day, mid-60s in the evening.
-And...
+And because Medellín sits near the equator at an elevation of almost 5...

 Continue Reading ~

 Showing up in a new foreign city for an extended stay we always wonder, “Will we like the food here?”
-Actually, Edd thinks about that the most.
+Actually, Edd thinks about that the most. 😀

 Since several meals a day are going to be consumed over a period of months, it is a pretty important consideration.

-The Colombian peso is currently taking a beating versus the USD, so we knew before our arrival in Medellín that prices were going to be low.
+The Colombian peso is currently taking a beating versus the USD, so we knew before our arrival in MedellĂn that prices were going to be low.
 A welcome relief after experiencing the runaway inflation taking place in the States.

 Note: When US$1 = 5000 pesos, transactions in this country involve a lot of zeros.
 For instance, a $500 monthly rent is 2.5 MILLION pesos!
 Believe it or not, once the shock value wears off, you get used to it.